SMCoThrift/donation-manager/readme.txt

 Long description goes here...

 == Changelog ==

+= 3.6.5 =
+* Updating User Photo Uploads to include an ACF Option for making them required.
+Now, by default, User Photo Uploads are "optional".
+* Removed `get_socialshare_copy()` as it is no longer in use.

 = 3.6.4.3 =
 * Better response code handling for API Response column in Donation CPT admin listings.